funmicra/Docker-Update/README.md

  ## Features

  - Monitors running Docker containers and checks for newer image versions.
- - Automatically pulls updates and restarts containers safely.
+ - Automatically pulls updates, restarts containers safely and prunes unused images.
  - Sends real-time Telegram notifications (start, update, error).
+ - Anounce hostname which is very usefull if it runs in many servers.
  - Log rotation included for long-running environments.
  - Configurable check interval via environment variables (if not, default is 3600 seconds).
  - Deployable as a Docker container or standalone Python script.